"Transcending history and the world, a tale of souls and swords, eternally retold..."

-Difficulty Spike: The third game in Tales of the Sword mode, once you get a to a certain point, the AI goes from just gradually increasing to difficulty to flat out jumping to an insane level, and its like that for the rest of the mode.
+Difficulty Spike: The third Chronicle in Tales of the Sword mode; once you get a to a certain point, the A.I/ goes from just gradually increasing to difficulty to flat out jumping to an insane level, and it's like that for the rest of the mode.

 Ditto Fighter: Edge Master, Charade's II incarnation, and Olcadan.
 Inferno also acts this way in his appearances, save for his very first one (where he was just a pumped up Cervantes named SoulEdge).
 In II, he switches styles in the middle of the fight and has a super move regardless of style.